ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The type of table this template uses.
 Can be either `grid-square` or `grid-hex`.

 `version`
 : The version of the template / snapshot itself.
 Uses [Semantic Versioning](https://semver.org/).
-Saved templates will contain the same version as the FreeBeeGee version, but you can use your own version in custom templates.
+Saved templates will contain the same version as the FBG version, but you can use your own version in custom templates.

 `engine`
-: The FreeBeeGee engine this template should work with.
+: The FBG engine this template should work with.
 Uses [Semantic Versioning](https://semver.org/), and npm-style caret ranges to define version-x-or-higher.

 `colors`
 : A series of colors available as border-colors etc. on the table.
 Key-Value pairs with `name` and a `value` / RGB hex code.
 Minimum 1 required.